0xTxbi/pantheon-probe/README.md

 Bandwidth measures the maximum data transfer rate between two points in a network.
 It is crucial for determining the capacity of a network connection.

+### DNS Resolution Time 🕒<a name="dns-resolution-time"></a>

+DNS Resolution Time measures the time taken to resolve the target host's domain name to an IP address.
+This metric is important for understanding the efficiency of DNS resolution in your network.

 ---